aws-quickstart/cdk-eks-blueprints/docs/addons/kube-proxy.md

-Kube-proxy Amazon EKS Add-on
+# Kube-proxy Amazon EKS Add-on

 The `Kube-proxy Amazon EKS Add-on` adds support for [kube-proxy](https://kubernetes.io/docs/concepts/overview/components/#kube-proxy).

 Kube-proxy maintains network rules on each Amazon EC2 node.
+It enables network communication to your pods.
+Kube-proxy is not deployed to Fargate nodes.
+For more information, see [ kube-proxy ](https://kubernetes.io/docs/concepts/overview/components/#kube-proxy) in the Kubernetes documentation.

 Installing Kube-proxy as [Amazon EKS add-on](https://docs.aws.amazon.com/eks/latest/userguide/eks-add-ons.html) will reduce the amount of work that is needed to do in order to install, configure, and update add-ons.
 It includes the latest security patches, bug fixes and is validated by AWS to work with Amazon EKS.
-This ensures that Amazn EKS clusters are secure and stable.
+This ensures that Amazon EKS clusters are secure and stable.

 Amazon EKS automatically installs Kube-proxy as self-managed add-on for every cluster.
 So if it is already running on your cluster, you can still install it as Amazon EKS add-on to start benefiting from the capabilities of Amazon EKS add-ons.